will234/paypalnativecheckout-docs/README.md

     ![Create App](https://github.paypal.com/nativexo/nativexo-integration-Wiki/blob/master/step2.png)
     * You will see the Merchant client_id generated in the next page.
     ![Add app](https://github.paypal.com/nativexo/nativexo-integration-Wiki/blob/master/step3.png)
-* Setup a deep link url for allowing Paypal to pass back and forth data to our server side while making a Paypal payment.
+* Setup deep linking using Universal Links.
+If you donot have that setup on your app yet, use url schemes.
+This will be used for allowing Paypal to pass back and forth data to our server side.
 [Here is how to set it up.](http://www.idev101.com/code/Objective-C/custom_url_schemes.html)

-Actual integration requires universal links instead of url schemes.
-So if you already have that setup for your merchant app, lets use that for deep integration instead of url schemes.
+NOTE: The preferred way is to use Universal Links.
+If you have this setup already please let us know as we donot have a sample app with Universal links and have tested it only with url schemes.

 ### 3-step Code Change: